catskull/catskull.github.io/shop.md

 I will ship to the address entered on the PayPal checkout page, so please double check to make sure it's correct.

 The Arduinoboy sold are clones of the Arduino Uno.
 I have tested them and can verify they work.
 That being said, they're cheap Chinese knockoffs and you get what you pay for.
 I'm selling them here as a convenience to you, but I'd really recommend you buy an official Arduino.
 That way, some of the money will go back to the Arduino guys.
 You will need a different driver than the official Arduino Uno uses.
-You can download the needed files here: I will pre flash your arduino with the arduinoboy code as a convenience to you, but it's important to know that you're not paying for the Arduinoboy software.
+[You can download the needed files here.](https://drive.google.com/file/d/0BzxqUIMB8O1na1ZLZzFXZGxCbm8/view) I will pre flash your arduino with the arduinoboy code as a convenience to you, but it's important to know that you're not paying for the Arduinoboy software.
 The arduino comes with a ~1.5ft USB cable.

 You'll need a good link cable to use this.
 I have tested these and they seem to be great: [http://www.ebay.com/itm/400690419424](http://www.ebay.com/itm/400690419424)